cs-uob/COMS20012/docs/exercises/EXERCISES4.md

 3. TCP connections require a lot of overhead, as compared to UDP.
 Explain why web sites and file transfers are nevertheless typically transmitted over TCP instead of UDP.

 	**ANS:** TCP is more reliable than UDP.
 If you expect large data exchange, using TCP makes more sense as such data need to be sent over several packets.
-In the case of UDP, it may be hcallenging to keep track of which packets have arrived/acknowledged.
+In the case of UDP, it may be challenging to keep track of which packets have arrived/acknowledged.

 4. How is it that a machine of a private network behind a NAT router can make a connection with a web server on the public Internet?